berziiii/library-client/README.md

 1. Unzip and rename the template directory.
 1. Empty [`README.md`](README.md) and fill with your own content.
 1. Move into the new project and `git init`.
-1. Replace all instances of `'ember-template'` with your app name.
+1. Replace all instances of `'library-client'` with your app name.
 This includes [`package.json`](package.json), [`bower.json`](bower.json), [`app/index.html`](app/index.html), [`tests/index.html`](tests/index.html),
     and [`config/environment.js`](config/environment.js), possibly others.